Dav-11/pbtools_lkm/README.md

 Some famous examples of projects that use protobuf are:
   - [Kubernetes](https://github.com/kubernetes/kubernetes) uses gRPC for communication between its components and to allow the user to probe his/her deployments for health and readiness status.
-  - [Open Telemetry](https://opentelemetry.io/) uses grpc as a fast way to send traces and logs.
+  - [Open Telemetry](https://opentelemetry.io/) uses gRPC as a fast way to send traces and logs.
   - [Cloudflare](https://blog.cloudflare.com/moving-k8s-communication-to-grpc/) moved to gRPC for some of its DNS services.

 The Project goal is to port a protobuf serialization/deserialization library inside the Linux kernel.